 - Use every compression bag or stuff sack you can to try and minimize bulky backpacks.
 This will help fit your pack into the measurement standards.

 - Wear your heaviest hiking clothes to help your luggage meet the weight restrictions

-Our Favorite Carry-On Compliant Hiking Backpacks and Travel Backpacks
+Our Favorite Carry-On Compliant Travel and Hiking Backpacks